pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 ## Fin

-So, in the end, we learned something that we possibly could have realized before we started -- that watermarking _does_ distort the text -- and I mean, of course it does, since "distortion" and "detectability" are the same thing.
+So, in the end, we learned something that we possibly could have realized before we started -- that watermarking _does_ distort the probability that a certain token is generated at a certain moment -- I mean, of course it does, since that distortion is exactly the thing that we can detect after the fact.

+But, does it degrade the quality of the text overall?
+I don't believe so.

-Though, I'm honestly still not sure if "distortion" is even the right word -- is there really much difference between "a 5% chance" and "a 6% chance half the time, and a 4% chance the other half of the time"?
-I guess if we really _could_ seed the LLM's PRNG, that would turn "a 5% chance" into "a 0% chance most of the time, and a 100% chance occasionally" -- and nobody's calling that "the model being degraded".
+Yes, the watermarking makes it so that "a 5% chance" might become "a 2% chance half of the time, and a 8% chance the other half of the time".
+That sounds bad!

+But, remember my "watermarking is easy, you just seed the LLM's PRNG" misunderstanding from earlier?
+In the end, this isn't actually any different -- the PRNG, conditioned on a seed, is maximally "distorted" too, every probability collapses to either 0% or 100%.
+And nobody calls that degradation!
+The decision for "papaya-or-not-papaya" may come from `/dev/urandom`, or a seed, or `hash(secret_key ++ previous_4_tokens ++ token)`, but regardless the outcome is the same -- "papaya" still shows up in an unbiased 5% of situations.

-Besides, it sounds like empirically this distortion doesn't end up mattering much.
-A big part of the SynthID paper is dedicated to an A/B test they did where foo, and foo.
+Besides, empirically, it doesn't end up mattering much.
+Part of the SynthID paper is dedicated to an A/B test they did where foo, and foo.
 This is referenced in Anthropic's [later post](https://www.anthropic.com/news/claude-text-watermark) too, where they also ran their own internal tests and saw "no impact of watermarking on the content, level of creativity, or readability of Claude’s text".

 So, maybe this is all tilting at windmills, but -- at least they're pretty interesting windmills.